IQSS/dataverse/doc/Import Datasets survey.md

 * Created `AbstractDatasaetCommand` and consolidated code to it.
 * (During publication) Moved the update/create of the DatasetVersionUser from the finalize stage to the publication kickoff stage.
 This reflects better that fact that this class represents the last time a user have touched a dataset (note that workflows can take a long time)
 * DatasetVersion validation consolidation
+* Dataset: Remove unused methods.
+* Created an async method to index datasets.
+* CreateDatasetCommand calls the async indexation method.
+    - Also, not failing when indexation fails